rageling/big-data-projects/README.md

-# projects
+# Projects
-Projects I've worked on
+Big Data Projects I've worked on
+This scala code and bash script is used to